MiddelkoopT/skc-workshop-2024/Notes.md

 git config user.email "first_last@skc.edu"
 git config --local --list
 ```
-*Please note we do not use `--global` since no global settings are saved in this Environment.

 For personal access token projects, configure a persistent git configuration.
 Use this code in a `setup.sh` bash script or bash notebook that you must run once after logging in and launching a new envrionment.
 ```bash